-For many graduate sales roles personality can be more important than specific qualifications.
-In most cases employers will consider graduates with any degree subject, although some will require a minimum of a 2:1.
+For many sales roles, your personality and aptitude for the profession may be viewed as more important than particular qualifications.
+In the majority of graduate-level positions, employers will consider candidates with any degree subject, although some will require a minimum of a 2:1.

-However, some specialised positions which involve selling engineering, IT or medical equipment may require a related technical degree.
-For an IT sales role a business or computer science degree may be preferred, otherwise you will have to demonstrate your interest in IT and your commercial awareness.
-For some medical sales positions you will need a scientific degree.
+However, with some specialised vacancies, such as those involving the sale of engineering, IT or medical equipment, it's expected that you hold a related technical degree.
+If you're starting out in IT sales, a business or computer science degree may be preferred, otherwise you will usually have to demonstrate your commercial awareness and interest in IT.

-For information on entry requirements and relevant qualifications, see job profiles.
+For entry requirements for various sales roles, see job profiles.

 What skills do employers want?